cdfoundation/foundation/committees/subcommittees/outreach-projects.md

 ## Mission and Scope

 This Sub-Committee will have a laser focus on building outreach for the CDF Project to end user and end user companies.
-This group will work to increase awareness about the CDF Projects, work on Project events, encourage the growth of CI/CD CDF Meetups and build an ecosystem of technical expertise to grow Project adoption.
+Goal: increase awareness about the CDF Projects, work on Project events, encourage the growth of CI/CD CDF Meetups, and build an ecosystem of technical expertise to grow Project adoption.

 ## Membership
-@TODO
+Tracy Miranda, Cloudbees
+Anita Rass Wan, IBM
+Jacque Salinas, CDF
+Rosalind Benoit, Armory
+Thomas McGonagle, Armory

 ## Types
 Membership to the Committee will have two membership types